raspberrypilearning/sense-hat-pong/en/step_6.md

 ![Check bat isn't off the screen](images/check-not-off-screen.png)

-+ Now follow these steps again but with a few changes to make it possible to move your bat **down** the LED matrix.
++ Now follow these steps again but with a few changes to make it possible to move your bat **down** the LED matrix as well as up.

 --- hints ---
 --- hint ---